 5 Only one submission per candidate may be accepted, and no supervisor may submit more than three essays in any year.

-The winner of the 2017 prize will be announced at the BCLA Postgraduate Conference, which takes place on 11 November 20167 at the University of Warwick: see https://bcla.org/2017/08/19/cfp-bcla-unforeseen-consequences-warwick/).
+The winner of the 2017 prize will be announced at the BCLA AGM, which takes place on 18th November 2017 at the School of Oriental and African Studies, London.
 The jury, which consisted of members of the BCLA Executive Committee, awarded the following: